ci-dominguez/google-speech-to-text-typescript/README.md

 - `sampleRateHertz`: The sample rate of the audio file in Hertz
 - `languageCode`: The language code of the audio (e.g., 'en-US' for English)
 - `maxAlternatives`: The maximum number of alternative transcriptions to return
-- `enableWordTimeOffsets`: Whether to enable word-level time offset information
+- `enableWordTimeOffsets`: When enabled, the API will include the start and end times for each word in the transcribed text, allowing you to map the words back to the corresponding audio segments.
-- `enableWordConfidence`: Whether to enable word-level confidence scores
+- `enableWordConfidence`: If enabled, API will include a confidence score for each word representing an estimation of how likely the transcription is correct.
-- `enableAutomaticPunctuation`: Whether to enable automatic punctuation You can modify these options according to your requirements.
+- `enableAutomaticPunctuation`: Enable API to automatically insert punctuation without requiring explicit dictation.